-Table ES-2 summarizes AWPOW's operational impacts for both the No Action and Action alternatives, which are described in more detail below.
-The AWVRP, EBSP, and PPMWE will be completed before AWPOW begins and are therefore assumed to be part of the future conditions for both the No Action and Action alternatives.
+Table ES-2 provides a qualitative assessment of impacts by discipline, which summarizes impact levels across several categories of analysis.
+These impacts are described in more detail below.
+The AWVRP, EBSP, and MarketFront projects will be completed before AWPOW begins and are therefore assumed to be part of the future conditions for both the No Action and Preferred alternatives.
 The project would be designed to minimize or avoid the potential for adverse impacts; in addition, implementing mitigation measures and adhering to permit conditions would minimize or avoid the potential for adverse impacts.